 | Parramatta | Rydalmere | Sydney Olympic Park | Meadowbank | Kissing Point | Cabarita | Abbotsford | Chiswick | Drummoyne | Cockatoo Island | Barangaroo/ Darling Harbour |

-Below is a list of kid friendly places you can visit via the Parramatta Rivercat.
+Below is a list of family friendly places to visit via the Parramatta Rivercat.
 They are grouped by ferry wharf, starting at Parramatta and travelling down river.
 Most are within 1km of the wharf, but in some cases I have listed places to visit up to 2km away.
-These should be fine to reach with older kids, if your kids are in a pram or you are riding bikes.
+These should be fine to reach with older kids, if your child is in a pram or you are riding bikes.
 At the end of the article is a Google Map, with all the locations marked, that you can load onto your phone.

 IMPORTANT THINGS TO KEEP IN MIND: